duckyfuz/treehouse/README.md

 ## 🗺️ The Journey.

-The initial plan was an app full of bells and whistles - imagine an AI that recommends activities in your community according to your unique interests... but that's a bit too much for a 19-year-old prospective software developer dipping his toes into the world of full-stack development.
+The original idea for the app was ambitious - imagine an AI that recommends activities in your community according to your unique interests... but that's a bit too much for a 19-year-old prospective software developer dipping his toes into the world of full-stack development.
 I cut down the scope of work until I arrived at an MUP that I could build in a month.

 ### 📀 Data Models